hp-8/hp-8/README.md

-# 👋 Greetings, Tech Enthusiasts! 🚀
+# 👋 Helllooo, Fellow Coders! 🚀

 I'm a Full-Stack Developer with a focus on creating engaging web experiences.
 I'm proficient in ReactJS for the frontend and adept at server-side development.
 I'm passionate about translating ideas into digital solutions.